confluentinc/demo-siem-optimization/instructions/abbreviated.md

     ```sql
     SELECT * FROM RICH_DNS EMIT CHANGES;
     ```
 >  Here is the enriched and filtered stream with byte tallies and geospatial data.
-And now any SIEM tool can take advantage of it.
-Pretty cool!
+And now any SIEM tool can take advantage of it and the NOC team can grab it as well.

 ### Real-Time Watchlist Alerts